isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-education.md

 #### <a name="address-book-limits"></a>Limites de catálogo de endereços

-- **Limite de lista de endereços** O número máximo de listas de endereços que pode ser criado em uma organização do Exchange Online ou do Exchange Server 2013.
-Esse número inclui listas de endereços padrão no Exchange Online, como Todos os Contatos e Todos os Grupos.
+- **Address list limit** The maximum number of address lists that can be created in an Exchange Online or Exchange Server 2013 organization.
+This number includes the default address lists in Exchange Online, such as All Contacts and All Groups.

 - **Limite de catálogo de endereços offline** O número máximo de catálogos de endereços offline (OAB) que pode ser criado em uma organização do Exchange Online ou do Exchange Server 2013.